Eidion/GameDesign/experienceHouseRules.md

 If that is the case, you can triple experience awards to level 1 characters, and double awards to level 2 characters.

 In practice, this means that it will take five challenging adversaries (5 XP each, so 75 XP total) and one dangerous adversary (10 XP, so 30 XP total).
+This will level a character up, with 3 XP remaining (5 halves, rounded down).

-It also means that to achieve level 3 after that will take two dangerous adversaries (10 XP each, so 40 XP total) and four challenging adversaries (5 XP each, so 40 XP total), and the completion of a quest (10 XP, so 20 XP total).
+It also means that to achieve level 3 after that will take two dangerous adversaries (10 XP each, so 40 XP total) and four challenging adversaries (5 XP each, so 40 XP total), and the completion of a quest (9 XP, so 18 XP total).

 You can tweak this further if you wish, by making level 1 only take 50 XP to obtain, and level 2 take 75 XP to obtain.